alexwlchan/alexwlchan.net/src/_drafts/working-with-large-s3-objects.md

 ## Getting a file-like object

-In Python, there's a notion of a *"file-like object"* -- a wrapper around some I/O that behaves like a file, even if it isn't a file on disk.
+In Python, there's a notion of a *"file-like object"* -- a wrapper around some I/O that behaves like a file, even if it isn't actually a file on disk.
-It responds to calls like `read()` and `write()`, and you can use it where you'd ordinarily use a file on disk.
+It responds to calls like `read()` and `write()`, and you can use it in places where you'd ordinarily use a file.
-The docs for the [io library][io_lib] explain the different methods that a file-like object can support.
-Not every file-like object supports every method -- for example, a read-only file will error if you call `write()`.
+The docs for the [io library][io_lib] explain the different methods that a file-like object can support, although not every file-like object supports every method -- for example, you can't `write()` to an HTTP response body.

 Many libraries that work with local files can also work with file-like objects, including the [zipfile module][zipfile] in the Python standard library.
 If we can get a file-like object from S3, we can pass that around and most libraries won't know the difference!